InternLM/MindSearch/README.md

   - `BraveSearch` for Brave search web api engine.
   - `GoogleSearch` for Google Serper web search api engine.

-  Please set your web search API key as the `WEB_SEARCH_API_KEY` environment variable unless you are using DuckDuckGo.
+  Please set your Web Search engine API key as the `WEB_SEARCH_API_KEY` environment variable unless you are using `DuckDuckGo`.

 ### Step3: Setup MindSearch Frontend